mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/quick-start/index.md

 ```shell
 mysql -u<application_user_name> -p<application_user_passwd> -h<public_slave_securitygrpIP> -P3306
 ```
-This will connect to the PXC cluster.
-Now start using the cluster by creating a db and tables into it.
+This will connect to the {{ model.techShortName }} cluster.
+Now start using the cluster by creating a database and adding tables into it.

 # How to see Metrices with Prometheus and Garafana with DC/OS